 - Reorder triggers earlier.
 You start the reorder process before you've actually run out, with breathing room.

 - Out-of-stock dashboards stop lying.
-A SKU at 1 unit with buffer 1 shows as OOS, which is the truth — you have one in the warehouse, not "in stock."
+A SKU at 1 unit with buffer 1 shows as OOS, which is the truth.
+You've got one in the warehouse, not "in stock."

 - OOS-since dates become accurate.
 You can answer "how long has this SKU been out?" honestly, which lets you measure actual fill rate.

 In Stocura, every SKU has a buffer field with a global default.
 The reorder engine, OOS detection, OOS-since stamping, and dashboard alerts all respect it.
-A SKU with available = 1 and buffer = 1 counts as out of stock everywhere — three pages, one definition.
+A SKU with available = 1 and buffer = 1 counts as out of stock everywhere it appears.
+One definition, applied across every page that touches stock.

 Bottom line